-- Current positions: - Member of the Supervisory Board of Triodos Cultuurbank - Member of the supervisory board of ASR Insurance Netherlands - Member of the supervisory board of Schiphol - Member of the audit committee of Algemeen Burgerlijk Pensioenfonds - Member of the supervisory board of Energy Research Centre of the Netherlands - Member of the supervisory Board of Rijksmuseum, Amsterdam - Former positions: - Financial Director of Shell Nederland BV - First appointed in 2006.
-Terms of appointment: until 2014. - Nationality: Dutch. - Number of Triodos Bank Depository Receipts: 0
+- Current positions: - Member of the Supervisory Board of Triodos Cultuurbank - Member of the Supervisory Board of ASR Insurance Netherlands - Member of the Supervisory Board of Schiphol - Member of the Supervisory Board of TNT Express - Member of the audit committee of Algemeen Burgerlijk Pensioenfonds - Member of the Supervisory Board of Energy Research Centre of the Netherlands - Member of the Supervisory Board of Rijksmuseum, Amsterdam - Former positions: - Financial Director of Shell Nederland BV - First appointed in 2006.
+Terms of appointment: until 2014 - Nationality: Dutch - Number of Triodos Bank Depository Receipts: 0

-H. Voortman, Chairman
+Mr. H. Voortman, Chairman